Statement regarding our handling of personal data and your rights as a data subject under the General Data Protection Regulation EU 2016/679 (“GDPR”).

 For those processes where ALFI has a legitimate interest to process and store your data in its central database, you have the right to object to such processing at all times (please refer to section 8).

 The most important rights you have in your relationship with ALFI are outlined in the following.
 You can find an exhaustive list of your rights and further explanations in Art.15-22 and Art.
-77 of GDPR.
+77 of the GDPR (link to the regulation).

 Right to access (Art.
 15 GDPR)